 Deception should be used to confuse the enemy as to the location of the

 primary entry point.
 This can be achieved by using stun grenades in an area

 other than the actual breach/entry point.

-if the team know that the door isn’t locked.
-2 simple orders are
+If the team knows that the door isn't locked.
+One of two simple orders are

 A closed door is considered locked in all cases when a breacher is present,